Ridgewood, Queens: Etymology

 The origin of the neighborhood's name is disputed.
 One theory is that it came from the Ridgewood Reservoir in Highland Park, in Brooklyn just south of Ridgewood.
 The reservoir was on a high ridge in the middle of the Harbor Hill Moraine, a terminal moraine that runs the length of Long Island.
 Another possible etymology is the forests that covered the area before colonial settlement, and that early English settlers called the moraine the "ridge" of Long Island.
 Yet another possible etymology is "Ridge Road".

 The name was originally applied by the government of Kings County (now coextensive with Brooklyn), and referred to an area within Brooklyn along the border between Kings and Queens Counties.
 In the early 20th century, developers gave the area various names, including Germania Heights, St. James Park, Ridgewood Heights, Wyckoff Heights, and Knickerbocker Heights, but only "Ridgewood" gained enough popularity past the 1910s.

 History

 Early settlement

 Ridgewood is adjacent to Bushwick, Brooklyn, and the two neighborhoods have similar histories.
-Both were initially settled by the Lenape Native Americans, specifically the Mespachtes tribe (for whom the adjacent neighborhood of Maspeth is named).
+According to The New York Times, "Ridgewood and Bushwick used to be merged into one amorphous mass.
+There was even a Ridgewood, Brooklyn (which is now in Bushwick)", initially settled by the Lenape Native Americans, specifically the Mespachtes tribe (for whom the adjacent neighborhood of Maspeth is named).

 In 1638, the Dutch West India Company secured a deed from the Lenape; subsequently, Peter Stuyvesant chartered present-day Bushwick in 1661 under the name Boswijck, meaning "neighborhood in the woods" in 17th-century Dutch.
 Likewise, Ridgewood was part of Newtown, one of the three initial towns in Queens, and was settled by the British.